ASSIST-IoT-SRIPAS/scala-mqtt-wrapper/CONTRIBUTING.md

 ## Releases
 Commits to main will trigger a SNAPSHOT release.

-To create a full release, create a tag on the main branch like so:
+To create a full release, create a tag on the main branch.
 ```shell
 git tag -a v0.1.0 -m "v0.1.0"
 git push origin v0.1.0
 ```
 The releases should be pushed to Maven Central.